 Dr. Noah Raford is a scenario planner, strategist and policy adviser.
 He works as an adviser to the UAE Prime Minister’s Office, where he provides policy and strategy advice on a range of special projects.
 Previously he helped design, develop and manage the nation’s first foresight and scenario planning unit.

 Before moving to the Gulf, Noah was a strategy consultant with GBN / Monitor, co-founder of the strategy facilitation boutique Sensitive Dynamics, the former North American Director of the design studio/think-tank Space Syntax Limited and the Senior Research Advisor to Prince Charles’ Foundation for the Built Environment.
 He is currently a Senior Research Fellow at the London School of Economics Complexity Programme, a fellow at the Bartlett School of Architecture, an adviser to the Scenarios Lab at the USC Annenberg School of Communications, and a fellow of the International Futures Forum.

-Noah completed his PhD at the Massachusetts Institute of Technology (MIT), where he focused on new approaches to scenario planning and foresight using the web.
-He is expert at group facilitation and creative workshop s, a former urban planner and designer, and an advocate for novel approaches to stakeholder engagement and strategy creation.
+Noah completed his PhD at the Massachusetts Institute of Technology (MIT), where he focused on new approaches to scenario planning and foresight using the networks and the web.
+He is an expert at group facilitation and creative workshops, a former urban planner and designer, and an advocate for novel approaches to stakeholder engagement and strategy creation.
 He has consulted with governments, NGO’s and private corporations around the world on a range of issues related to foresight, urbanism, risk, governance, policy and strategy.

 Some of Noah’s current and past affiliations include:

 - The UAE Prime Minister’s Office: Advisor to the Director General.

 - The Executive Office of Dubai: Advisor for the private office of the Ruler of Dubai, focusing on policy entrepreneurship and partner development.